tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ...
 {% endhighlight %}

-Your new vector variables will appear in the **Inpector** panel:
+Your new vector variables will appear in the Inspector panel, with each comprising of an *X* and *Y* value:

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/19-vector-variables.png" class="fullwidth" />
 </figure>

-These new *Gravity* and *Wind* variables, of course, have no effect on Nyan Cat's movement, as this is still controlled using the variables *X*, *Y*, *X Speed*, and *Y Speed*.
-Replace these with a new velocity vector (to which you will soon add the various forces acting on Nyan cat) and location vector:
+These new *Gravity* and *Wind* variables, of course, have no effect on Nyan Cat's movement, as this is still controlled using the original variables.
+Replace them with a new `velocity` (to which you will soon add the various forces acting on Nyan cat) and `location` vector:

 {% highlight js %}
 ...

 // replace this
 //var x:float = 0;
 //var y:float = 0;